PandaAwAke/DockerfilePackageManagerOptimizer/README.md

 ## Things to do next:

+* Find a better place to insert the additional commands
 * Parse shell scripts
 * More support for cache directory modification
 * Support removing cache-disable commands (such as rm -r /var/lib/apt)